 One of the key ingredients in making corned beef is a curing salt called prague powder, which is what gives the corned beef its distinctive pink color.
-And yes, if you're wondering, prague powder is in fact made of sodium nitrite, a substance that has been the source of some controversy.
+Prague powder is in fact made of sodium nitrite, a substance that has been the source of some controversy.
 Sodium nitrite (as well as sodium nitrate) is a food additive that helps prevent the growth of bacteria that cause spoilage and food poisoning.
 The Mayo Clinic notes that

 It's thought that sodium nitrate may damage your blood vessels, making your arteries more likely to harden and narrow, leading to heart disease.
 Nitrates may also affect the way your body uses sugar, making you more likely to develop diabetes.

 Other sources, though, maintain that sodium nitrite is a harmless material that poses no adverse health risks.
 This argument points out that more nitrite is ingested by eating vegetables such as spinach, celery, and lettuce than by eating cured meats.
 These vegetables contain concentrations of sodium nitrite up to ten times higher than in cured meats.

 Cured meats appear to account for only about 6 percent of all nitrites ingested.

 Which argument should you believe?
 In 2012, the World Health Organization listed nitrites as a probable carcinogen, but since then, the American Medical Association has somewhat softened its warnings on nitrites.

 Debate continues, but it is currently believed that moderate consumption of cured meats, when combined with a diet rich in foods rich in antioxidants, such as fruits and vegetables, is likely to be safe.